-There is something very magical about Christmas lights, particularly with kids.
-And we are very fortunate to have some awesome local displays.
-Christmas light display hunting is definitely a great night out with the kids!
-But only if you know where you are going…unless your kids are happy to be in the car for ages driving around 😉 This is where our MAP and LISTING BY SUBURB comes in VERY handy!
+Christmas light display hunting is definitely a great night out with the kids.
+But only if you know where you are going!
+Well unless your kids are happy to be in the car for ages driving around 😉 This is where our MAP and LISTING BY SUBURB comes in VERY handy!
 Along with our TOP 10 PICKS of Christmas light displays to see locally with kids.
 Plus there are ho ho ho many fun local Christmas events to jingle along at.

 Thank you to all the lovely people who spend hours decorating their homes, and a whole lot of money, for us to enjoy.
-Remember to bring some coins along with you as most collect donations for Westmead Children’s Hospital as part of Lights For Kids.
+Remember to bring some coins along with you as most collect donations for Westmead Children’s Hospital as part of Lights For Kids, or another worthy charity.

-Before we show you the Google Map, we thought we would highlight our 12 top local Christmas light displays for families.
+Before we show you our fab Google Map, we want to highlight our 10 top local Christmas light displays for families.
 The list focuses on lovely experiences for families with young kids.
-And is not a ranked listed of individual Christmas light displays.
-There is a mixture of stunning individual houses and streets where a number of houses are decorated so you can wander around with the kids – reducing how much you have to get in and out of the car!
-Plus we have factored in their location when deciding the order, favouring ones closer to Parramatta.
+There’s a mixture of stunning individual houses and streets where a number of houses are decorated so you can wander around with the kids.
+Which reduces how much you have to get in and out of the car!
+Plus we have factored in their location when deciding on our top picks, favouring ones closer to Parramatta.

-Most of the Christmas light displays will turn on from the first weekend in December and the rest on the second weekend (7th/8th).
+Most of the Christmas light displays will be turned on from the first weekend in December (1st) and the rest on the second weekend (7th/8th).
 We’ve been out Christmas light hunting twice now in 2019 and have updated our top picks after seeing more great lights.
-We’ll keep updating throughout December, so make sure to check back.
+We’ll keep updating throughout December, so make sure to check back!

 1Grasmere (45) and Dorset (5) Avenues in Northmead

 We visited this magical house for the first time in 2018.
-But it has been lighting up for 25 years now!
-It is not over the top with lights, but instead a beautiful display of creativity and Christmas love.
+But it’s been lighting up for 25 years now!
+It’s not over the top with lights, but instead a beautiful display of creativity and Christmas love.
 A few of the displays move, and the train on the house roof also pull out steam!
 This display is part of Light for Kids, which raises money for Westmead Children’s Hospital.
-There are also some special activities at the house:

 The award for most number of houses decorated in a street locally would have to go to Chauvel Street in North Ryde.
-It is though also probably the busiest.
-And it is best to park a few streets away and walk as otherwise you could be stuck in traffic for a while.
+It’s also probably the busiest.
+And it’s best to park a few streets away and walk as otherwise you could be stuck in traffic for a while.

 6Cumberland Road, Greystanes

 There are a number of well decorated houses along Cumberland Road in Greystanes between Whalans Road and Vermon Street.
-Keep in mind that it is a busy road.
+Keep in mind that it’s a busy road.

 7191 Burwood Road, Concord